SERVIR-Amazonia/trinidad-and-tobago-training/intro-to-remote-sensing/data-viz-landsat.md

 <img align="center" src="../images/intro-rs-images/ex-2.3-ordered-nir-bands.png"  vspace="10" width="600">

 7. Under the “Input layers…” field, check the “Place each input file into a separate band” option to create one composite image.
 8. Finally, next to the “Merged” field, select the “... > Save to File…” to specify where you want the image saved.
-Save the image in [DATA FOLDER NAME] and input “l8-sr-nir-negril-2022-09-16” as the file name.
+Save the image in `outputs` and input `l8-sr-nir-negril-2022-09-16` as the file name.
 Press “Save.”
 <img align="center" src="../images/intro-rs-images/ex-2.3-merge-options-final.png"  vspace="10" width="600">

 9. Press “Run” to create and load the image onto the canvas and click “Close” to close the “Merge” window.